CookiePLMonster/CookiePLMonster.github.io/_posts/2021-06-01-yamp-virtua-fighter-5-final-showdown-pc.md

 ***

 For those interested,
-the full source code of Yakuza Arcade Machine Player has been published on GitHub, so it can be freely used as a point of reference: \\
+the full source code of Yakuza Arcade Machine Player has been published on GitHub, so it can be freely used as a reference:
-<a href="https://github.com/CookiePLMonster/YAMP" class="button github" role="button" target="_blank">{{ site.theme_settings.github_icon }} See source on GitHub</a>
+<a href="https://github.com/CookiePLMonster/YAMP" class="button github" target="_blank">{{ site.theme_settings.github_icon }} See source on GitHub</a>